grunwaldlab/demulticoder/index.md

 - [**metadata.csv**](https://github.com/grunwaldlab/demulticoder/blob/main/inst/extdata/metadata.csv)
-  file (there will be a unique row for each sample, and samples will be entered twice if they contain pooled amplicions, as in the example template)
+  file (there will be a unique row for each sample, and samples will be entered twice if they contain pooled amplicons, as in the example template)

 - [**primerinfo_params.csv**](https://github.com/grunwaldlab/demulticoder/blob/main/inst/extdata/primerinfo_params.csv)